zeffii/BlenderSciViz/README.md

 Preliminary code for plotting data in Blender.

 ###What this project hopes to achieve?
-Creating analogues for comon plotting needs in the scientific and data comunity.
+Creating analogues for common plotting needs in the scientific and data community.

 ###TODO